Romaine Beckford

 Romaine Beckford (born 9 July 2002) is a Jamaican track and field athlete who competes in the high jump.
+He won the gold medal at the 2026 Commonwealth Games.

-Career
+Biography

 From Portland, Jamaica, Beckford attended South Plains College for two years before transferring to the University of South Florida.
 He set a personal best of 2.21m at the Tom Jones Memorial meet at the University of Florida in April 2022.
 Later that month, whilst competing at the Penn Relays in Philadelphia in the high jump, he set a new personal best clearance of 2.23 metres.
 He finished eighth at the 2022 Commonwealth Games in Birmingham in July 2022.

 He won the 2023 NCAA Indoor Championships high jump title competing for USF.
 In June 2023, he won the NCAA Outdoor title with a personal best height of 2.27m, in Austin, Texas.
 In July 2023, he won the Jamaican national title in Kingston, Jamaica.
 He subsequently competed for Jamaica at the 2023 World Athletics Championships in Budapest.
 He won the 2023 NACAC U23 Championships in San José, Costa Rica.

 He transferred to the University of Arkansas for the 2023-24 season.
 In February 2024, he set an indoor personal best of 2.27 metres at the Razorback Invitational.
 He won the high jump at the 2024 NCAA Indoor Championships in March 2024 in Boston, Massachusetts, doing so with a personal best indoors height of 2.27m.
 He won the 2024 NCAA Division I Outdoor title in June 2024, with a clearance of 2.26m in Eugene, Oregon.

 In July 2024, he was officially selected for the Jamaican team for the 2024 Summer Olympics, where he qualified for the final, finishing in tenth place overall.